-- The taste of this offal has been described as rich, creamy, and subtly nutty.
+- The taste of this offal meat has been described as rich, creamy, and subtly nutty.

 The Basics of Sweetbreads

-Offal is any edible part of the animal which is not muscle meat, and it includes organ meat from the liver, heart, kidneys, and brain.
+Offal is any edible part of the animal that is not muscle meat, and it includes organ meat from the liver, heart, kidneys, and brain.